msappy00/PortfolioProjects/README.md

 * I took the dataset about a year after the original project, so some of the queries had to be adjusted for value size.
 - For example: when converting the new_vaccinations column to integer, the sum value now has exceeded the max int value (2,147,483,647).
 The column needs to be converted to "bigint" instead of "int".
+* The file size for the csv file CovidVaccinations.csv exceeds the 25MB limit set by github, so I've only uploaded the two .xlsx files

 The COVID dataset was taken from https://ourworldindata.org/covid-deaths